Frequently Asked Questions about the

 Where are the best places to go diving and what types of conditions will I find there?

 The Professional Association of Diving Instructors (PADI) and the National Association for Underwater Instructors*(NAUI) webpages answer general questions about diving and snorkeling, as well as maintaining up-to-date links to numerous diving related websites.
 Water conditions at popular and unususal dive locations can be quite variable, so it is important to get the most recent local conditions.
 You might want to check out the NOAA Diving Program.
-Historical summaries of weather and climate data for many sites around the world are provided by the NOAA/National Climatic Data Center.
+Historical summaries of weather and climate data for many sites around the world are provided by NCEI's Center for Weather and Climate (formerly NOAA National Climatic Data Center).

 Where can I get the weather forecast and water temperatures for planning my beach vacation?

 The Internet has an abundance of sources of meteorological information and data.
 NOAA Forecast information is available from the NOAA/National Weather Service (NWS).
-To get a sense of past weather conditions, you may want to check with the NOAA/National Climatic Data Center, which is the archive for historical weather measurements.
+To get a sense of past weather conditions, you may want to check with NCEI's Center for Weather and Climate (formerly NOAA National Climatic Data Center), which is the archive for historical weather measurements.
 Many cities, states, and local governments now have websites that usually include a link to a source of local weather conditions and forecasts.

 Although ocean conditions vary from year to year, water temperatures are less variable than air temperatures.
 Therefore, climatological average water temperatures are useful in planning beach activities such as fishing and swimming.
 Monthly (or two-week) average water temperatures for dozens of locations around the U.S. coast are available from the NCEI Coastal Water Temperature Guide.